 2. Natural Gas

-Natural gas is another one of the widely-used energy trading products when it comes to energy market trading.
-Natural gas is basically a fossil fuel used to produce electric power, further supplied to industrial, commercial, and residential applications.
+Natural gas is another widely used energy trading product in the energy market.
+Natural gas is a fossil fuel used to produce electric power, further supplied to industrial, commercial, and residential applications.

-Coming to natural gas production, the United States, Russia, Iran, Qatar, Canada, China, and the European Union are some countries with the highest production.
+The United States, Russia, Iran, Qatar, Canada, China, and the European Union are some countries with the highest natural gas production.

 Natural gas is used in varying sectors, such as electric power, industrial, residential, commercial, and transportation.
-For instance, the industrial field accounts for around 34% of annual United States natural gas demand.
+For instance, the industrial field accounts for around 34% of the annual demand for natural gas in the United States.
 The industry uses fossil fuels for power and heat systems and as a raw product to produce hydrogen, chemicals, and fertilizer.

 Also, energy firms, including Mabanaft and Phibro, can help you trade natural gas.
 Moreover, you can buy and sell natural gas through future contracts and contracts for differences (CFDs).